For surgeons and clinicians

 Should I complete a form where there has been no replacement device implanted?

-Yes, all breast device operations, explants as well as implants, should be submitted to the ABDR.
+Yes, all operations involving breast devices should be submitted to the ABDR.
+This includes operations where a device is explanted without replacement.
 There is provision to record this in the pink section of the form.

 Should I collect retrospective cases?